danielneu/amazon-payments-advanced-doc/installation.rst

 Plugin version 1.x (installed before September 2017, including version 2.0.0) to 3.x
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: In a nutshell: You have to uninstall the previous plugin version first.
+.. note:: In a nutshell
+   You have to uninstall the previous plugin version first.
 Then install the most recent version with a new extension key obtained from Magento Marketplace.

 **Required steps:**